Meet a Backslider: Interview #4

 When I was in my early 20s, I watched a TED talk about this guy who took year-long sabbaticals throughout his career instead of waiting for the “one day” of retirement.
 It improved his creativity and work and life satisfaction.
 That always stuck with me because having a “one day” isn’t guaranteed.
 It’s one of the reasons I decided to take a 2-month sabbatical this year to pursue trades school.

 Here’s the thing: the pressure to advance in your career is real.
-It’s so easy to get sucked into the MORE MORE MORE of earning money and titles—without ever asking, “Is this actually making my life better?”
+I see so many people getting sucked into the MORE MORE MORE of earning money and titles—without ever asking, “Is this actually making my life better?”
 That’s the pull of the hedonic treadmill —you hit one milestone and immediately start working toward the next without ever stopping to ask if this is what you want.

 Do you have your own story of intentionally backsliding?
 I’d love to hear it.